 So many guys read about the best Tinder pick up lines or study the “pickup artist” community and hit her with sleaze.
 Over-confident garbage that makes her roll her eyes on the daily.

 Being able to laugh at yourself is a great way to differentiate yourself.
 It’s disarming, which is a pleasant change, just make it clear that it’s a joke.

 For example, I’ve absolutely opened with “No way, I almost bought those leggings recently.
 The question is, who would’ve worn them better?” and it went well.
 Stupidly poking fun at myself and challenging her on who’d look best in some Lulu leggings.

 That’s very different from “I wish I was slim enough to pull off pants like that.”
 That’s not poking fun at yourself; that’s showing your lack of self-confidence.
 Not a good way to start any conversation.

-There are several reasons why starting off with a compliment is typically a bad idea.
+There are several reasons why flirting on Tinder by starting off with a compliment is typically a bad idea.
 There are some exceptions.
 But let’s keep it simple and give a blanket “Don’t do it” recommendation here.